Makara Nedunkuzhaikathar Temple: Architecture

 The temple is located in Tiruchendur-Tirunelveli route, Tamil Nadu, India in the banks of Thamiraparani river, in the South Indian state of Tamil Nadu.
 The temple is constructed in Dravidian style of architecture.
 All the shrines of the temple are located in a rectangular granite walls, pierced by a three-tiered gopuram.
 The presiding deity is sported in a standing posture with Sridevi and Bhudevi on either of his sides.
 The images of Bhoodevi and Sridevi along with the festival images are located inside the sanctum.
 In modern times, the temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.

 Festival

 The Garuda Sevai utsavam (festival) in the month of Vaikasi (May-Jun) witnesses 9 Garudasevai, a spectacular event in which festival image idols from the Nava Tirupathis shrines in the area are brought on Garuda vahana (sacred vehicle).
 An idol of Nammalvar is also brought here on a Anna Vahanam (palanquin) and his paasurams (verses) dedicated to each of these 9 temples are recited.
 The utsavar (festival deity) of Nammalvar is taken in a palanquin to each of the 9 temples, through the paddy fields in the area.
 The pasurams (poems) dedicated to each of the 9 Divya Desams are chanted in the respective shrines.
 This is the most important of the festivals in this area, and it draws thousands of visitors.

-The temple follows the traditions of the Tenkalai sect of Vaishnavite tradition and follows Pancharathra aagama.
-The temple priests perform the pooja (rituals) during festivals and on a daily basis.
-As at other Vishnu temples of Tamil Nadu, the priests belong to the Vaishnava community, from the Brahmin class.
-The temple rituals are performed six times a day: Kalasanthi at 8:00 a.m., Uchikalam at 12:00 p.m., Sayarakshai at 6:00 p.m., and Ardha Jamam at 8:00 p.m.
-Each ritual has three steps: alangaram (decoration), neivethanam (food offering) and deepa aradanai (waving of lamps) for both Makara Nedunkuḻaikathar and Thiruperai Nachiyar.
-During the last step of worship, nadasvaram (pipe instrument) and tavil (percussion instrument) are played, religious instructions in the Vedas (sacred text) are recited by priests, and worshippers prostrate themselves in front of the temple mast.
-There are weekly, monthly and fortnightly rituals performed in the temple.
+The temple follows the traditions of the Tenkalai sect of Vaishnavite tradition.